Hamdy410/A-Student-Portal/README.md

 # Author: Hamdy Ousama Hamdy (Hamdy410)

 # Project Description
-A student portal that aims to facilitate the interaction between students and their university's staff.

 ## Overview
 This project has been dedicated as the final project for the famous Computer Science course: __*CS50x: Introduction to Computer Science*__.